darlinj/build_lights/README.md

 6. On your local machine set up a remote for your server git remote add build_lights_server build_lights@<server>:www/
 7. git push build_lights_server master
+git push build_lights_server master
-8. Set the Url of your jenkins server xml feed in the config/config.rb file
+8. Set the Url of your jenkins server, the proxy and the proxy port in the config/config.yml file.
+There is a config/config.yml.example file to copy
+9.